 Updates

 November 21, 2013: On November 14th Teo wrote that he feels compelled to reaffirm his Christian baptism.
-(This post has been removed from his blog- this is a cached link that may not be valid for long is no longer valid.)
+(His blog is now extinct.)
 On November 20th Jason Pitzl-Waters at the Wild Hunt announced-

 Columnist Teo Bishop will be stepping down from his position at The Wild Hunt effective immediately.
 I sat down to speak with Teo personally on Tuesday, and we both agreed that his spiritual journey had changed his relationship with modern Paganism, and that it would be best if he concentrated his writing at his personal site, and on the Huffington Post.